 This is not a sanskrit grammar, and those wanting to know sanskrit pronunciation will need other books, as it does not have the diacritical markings sometimes used in books on the sanskrit language.

 As the title says, this is a spiritual students guidebook, listing not only commonly used spiritual terms, but also giving brief information about spiritual teachers and writers, both modern and ancient.
+This text is recommonded for anyone wishing to better understand the anciet concepts of yoga by understanding the terminology.

 study with your own paperback or ebook.